The Value of Internships

 How Can Parents Help?

 With the many distractions and new responsibilities that students face during their early college years, it may take the occasional "nudge" to get them thinking about internships and career-related preparation.
 As parents, you could have a very influential role in "reminding" and encouraging your son or daughter to take advantage of the resources available to them in Career Services.
-We are confident that after completing a solid internship experience and significant preparation on the students' part, they can be well on their way to leaping to the top of a stack of résumés and into a great job!
+We are confident that with the completion of a solid internship experience and significant preparation on the students' part, they can be well on their way to leaping to the top of a stack of résumés and into a great job!

 Posted in Careers